- Course Code: CHEL072

 - What will I study?

-- Understand how the people we support might feel when not treated with dignity and respect
+- Understand the impact on patients when they are not treated with dignity

-- Know what constitutes best practise when providing services with dignity and respect
+- Know what constitutes best practice when providing services with dignity and respect

 - Entry Requirements